Why Insert Design Matters in Jewelry Packaging

 • Die-cutting and assembly tolerances that are based on material compression during manufacturing.

-Such degree of control provides regularity- essential with brands that can increase to dozens and later to thousands of units or sell in stores with many outlets.
+Such degree of control provides regularity — essential for brands scaling to dozens or thousands of units.
+This is why understanding how custom inserts protect jewelry during shipping is critical for long-term performance.
 Our in-house lines are fitted with high precision CNC die-cutting as well as multiple-stage quality checks to ensure that deviations are detected as they arise so that all extracts of inserts are identical to the ones that are approved.

 Insert Material Choice Shapes Performance Outcomes